erikshelley/obsidian-enhanced-treemap/README.md

 #### width

-    Use this setting to change the width of the treemap.
+    Use this setting to change the width of the treemap if fixed_sidth is true.
     Valid values: a positive number

 | Example        | Result                                                       |